-DC3 Open Space Concept: Integrate open space design with the building design so that they complement each other.
+DC3 Open Space Concept: Integrate open space design with the design of the building so that each complements the other.

 DC3-A Building-Open Space Relationship

 DC3-A-1.
 Interior/Exterior Fit: Develop an open space concept in conjunction with the architectural concept to ensure that interior and exterior spaces relate well to each other and support the functions of the development.